koszullab/instaGRAAL/README.md

 ### Requirements

 The scaffolder and polishing libraries are written in Python 3 and CUDA.
-As such, an NVIDIA graphic card is required for the scaffolder to run.
+As such, an NVIDIA graphics card is required for the scaffolder to run.
 The Python 2 version is available at the ```python2``` branch of this repository, but be aware that development will mainly focus on the Python 3 version.
 The software has been tested for Ubuntu 17.04 and later, and most dependencies can be downloaded with its package manager (or Python's ```pip```).

 #### External libraries

-You will need to download and install the [NVIDIA CUDA toolkit](https://developer.nvidia.com/cuda-downloads?target_os=Linux).
+You will need to download and install the [NVIDIA CUDA toolkit](https://developer.nvidia.com/cuda-downloads).
 Manual installation is recommended - installing ```nvidia-cuda-toolkit``` from Ubuntu's package manager has been known to cause glitches.
+It is fairly straightforward on OS X thanks to the installation wizard.
 Here is how to quickly do it on Ubuntu 18.04:

 ```sh
     wget https://developer.nvidia.com/compute/cuda/10.0/Prod/local_installers/cuda_10.0.130_410.48_linux